Prayer For Passover Seder

 This year, as we prepare for our Seder, it’s important to remember to pray for strength, wisdom and understanding as we fulfill this spiritual tradition.
 When we gather around the Seder table and drink the four cups of wine, may we be strengthened by the blood of our Lord and enjoy His presence with all our hearts.

-READ: Night Prayer For Strength
+READ: Prayer For A Wedding Anniversary

 The Meal Plan for the Seder